KingCountySAR/respond-next/README.md

 ### Add Google auth configuration
 - Setup an OAuth 2.0 Client web app with Google (See https://support.google.com/cloud/answer/6158849?hl=en#zippy=%2Cweb-applications).
-	- In the OAuth Client, add hostnames `http://localhost:3000` and `http://localhost` to the Authorized Javascript Origins.
+	- In the OAuth Client, add hostnames `http://localhost:3000` and `http://localhost` (`http://localhost` possibly not required?
+Shouldn't be used by the site) to the Authorized Javascript Origins.
 - Add authentication information to `.env.local`:
 ```
 GOOGLE_ID=<client-id>.apps.googleusercontent.com